[ skip to content ]

-This graduate program leads to a Master’s of Science in Education degree.
-Elementary major, with the Mathematics Specialist (PK-8) endorsement.
-This program is offered in partnership with the Department of Mathematics and Statistics in the College of Sciences.
+This graduate program leads to a Master of Science in Education degree, Elementary major with the Mathematics Specialist (PK-8) concentration, and meets VA requirements for MSP endorsement.
+This program is offered in partnership with the College of Sciences, Department of Mathematics and Statistics.

-Program is designed for teachers with a strong interest in teaching mathematics and at least three years of successful teaching
+Program is designed for teachers with a strong interest in teacher leadership and mathematics and at least three years of successful teaching.

 Teach students in one or more subjects in public or private schools at the middle, intermediate, or junior high level, which falls between elementary and senior high school as defined by applicable laws and regulations.